getting-around

 Take a taxi up to the castle, enjoy the views and the Parador restaurant, then walk back down.
 The descent is much easier and you can take your time with the panorama.

 The castle has free parking if you're driving.
-Mobile coverage at the top can be patchy, so if you take a taxi up, arrange a pickup time rather than trying to call one later.
+Mobile coverage at the top was patchy though, so if you take a taxi up, arrange a pickup time rather than trying to call one later.

 Taxis